What is a PLC?

 make informed decisions that improve instruction, increase student

 achievement, and reduce novice performance.
-Click the image below to
+Total time 1:52.

 Casey County, shares how she uses PLCs to evaluate her instruction and

 to define next steps.
 Ms. Clark discusses the benefit of sharing